Kebbrokk/Obsidian-Spotify-Playback/README.md

 - This will allow for the plugin to be placed on either sidebar for viewing.
 - You can also use hotkeys and terminal commands to play spotify tracks.

-__ If you are playing something spotify it will show up.
+If you are playing something spotify it will show up.
 If not open spotify and select a playlist or album.
+You should be able to play Audiobooks and Podcasts as well.

+If you have any questions, or requests please message me on GitHub.

+# FAQ
+- How often does this API refresh?
+    - Spotify limits the refresh to 1 hour.
+This app automatically refreshes the token needed.
+- Why does my album art take longer to reset when a new track plays?
+    - I have it set to update 5 seconds after the track plays.
+It can be changed to quicker by changing the poll rate.
+        - I'll leave that change to those who know where to look and edit.